 Catholic Leadership Cohort: M.Ed. in Educational Leadership & Policy

 Annually, a select number of Catholic educators are accepted into the Catholic Leadership Cohort as part of the Master of Education (M.Ed.) in Educational Leadership and Policy, offered through the Lynch School of Education and Human Development.
 Over twenty months, Catholic Leadership Cohort members take courses online, participate in faith formation experiences, and develop as a community of leaders.

 Emmaus Leadership Academies

 The Emmaus Leadership Academies focus on leadership development in four critical domains, as defined by the National Standards and Benchmarks for Effective Catholic Elementary and Secondary Schools: Catholic & Mission Identity, Governance & Leadership, Academic Excellence, and Operational Vitality.
-Over ten months, Emmaus participants learn deeply about a chosen domain area, receive executive coaching, participate in faith formation experiences, and develop as a community of leaders.
+Emmaus participants learn deeply about a self-selected domain area, receive executive coaching, participate in faith formation experiences, and develop as a community of leaders.